Chavez rival struggles to close gap in Venezuela race

 "His struggle to get the public attention looks to be even harder than before, thanks to the soap opera that is Chavez's current status and the mystery of 'Chavismo's' internal situation," lamented opposition blogger Gustavo Hernandez Acevedo.

-(Additional reporting by Diego Ore, Marianna Parraga, Eyanir Chinea and Julia Cobb in Caracas, Eduardo Garcia in Bogota; Editing by Kieran Murray and Xavier Briand)
+(Additional reporting by Diego Ore and Julia Cobb in Caracas, Eduardo Garcia in Bogota; Editing by Kieran Murray)